ClassicConor/UoKCSYear1ExamNotes2024/Cloud/Cloud 2021 Paper/Cloud 2021 Answers.md

 ### Part B

-ch
+The Internet Protocol (IP) can sometimes surprise with its flexibility.
+Since the overall design is close enough to the principles of the OSI Protocol Model, IP is independent of the Data Link and Physical network layers.

+And some Norwegians indeed showed successful IP network transmission is possible with carrier pigeons.

+> (i) If we would want to attempt to use carrier pigeons to establish a TCP connection between Canterbury and London, how long would it take to successfully establish the transmission under perfect conditions?
+(Assume the pigeons are perfectly reliable.)
+Explain how you come to your result.

 [insert answer]

-> c.
-To view the notes of a page, the following steps will happen: (1) the web client will call the “view book notes” function; (2) the function will retrieve a book page via the Templeman library; (3) the function will add the notes to the page and send it back to the web client.
-Describe briefly the most important factors that will affect the performance of the “view book notes” function.
-(Hint: you can write a basic equation, or performance model, to help your explanation).

-[Insert answer]

-> For the experiment, let’s assume that the concrete distance between Canterbury and London is 60miles (or ca. 100km) and our pigeons fly with a speed of 60 miles per hour (or ca. 100km/h).
+For the experiment, let’s assume that the concrete distance between Canterbury and London is 60miles (or ca. 100km) and our pigeons fly with a speed of 60 miles per hour (or ca. 100km/h).

 > (ii) With current technology and considering the weight a pigeon can carry, we are able to send 2TB of data on an USB stick with a pigeon.
 On a 4G mobile network, we can likely send about 2MB/s.
 Which of the two transport media would have the shorter message transmission time for a 2TB message?
 (We again assume pigeons to be perfectly reliable).
+>
-Briefly explain your reasoning.
+> Briefly explain your reasoning.

-[insert answer]

 ## Question 2